A solder ball is a glob of solder that connects a chip package and a PCB. You can also use solder boards to connect stacked boxes in multichip panels.

 In such an instance, the solder may bounce back off the bath.

-Also, a solder ball may result if you set the preheat incorrectly, or you increase the flux quantity inappropriately.
+Also, a solder ball may result if you incorrectly set the preheat or increase the flux quantity inappropriately.
 In this case, the solvent will escape from the flux defectively.

 You can identify this problem by hovering a glass plate above the wave.
 You should see some bubbles at the bottom of the glass as the glass contacts the wave.
 The fewer bubbles you spot, the better.

 You also need to confirm that the resist and flux are compatible.

 The occurrence of random solder joints can also be caused by explosions caused by the volatiles residues in the flux.
 You can resolve this by placing a piece of the white card above the wave, leaving it there while the wave runs.

 It would help if you did not process the board while doing this the first time.
 Afterward, run the board through the machine while the piece of the white card remains in place.
 You'll most likely identify the culprit from there.

 Many reasons can cause defective solder boards.
 Below is a rundown of the most common causes: